Luke Kuechly: 2016

-2017 season
+2017

 On September 10, 2017, in the season opening 23–3 victory over the San Francisco 49ers, Kuechly recorded an interception off of quarterback Brian Hoyer to go along with five solo tackles and two assisted tackles.
 On October 12, 2017, Kuechly was placed into the concussion protocol after seemingly suffering his third concussion in as many seasons during a Thursday Night Football game against the Philadelphia Eagles, although this was just a precaution.
 On October 27, 2017, it was announced that Kuechly had cleared the concussion protocol.
 He made his return against the Tampa Bay Buccaneers on October 29, where he would record six solo tackles, two assisted tackles, and an interception off of a Jameis Winston pass.
-In Week 12, Kuechly returned a strip-sacked fumble 34 yards for the touchdown in a 35-27 win over the New York Jets, earning him NFC Defensive Player of the Week.
+In Week 12, Kuechly returned a strip-sacked fumble 34 yards for the touchdown in a 35–27 win over the New York Jets, earning him NFC Defensive Player of the Week.
 On December 19, 2017, Kuechly was named to his fifth straight Pro Bowl.
 He earned First-team All-Pro honors for the fourth time.
 He was ranked 12th by his fellow players on the NFL Top 100 Players of 2018.

-2018 season
+2018

 Kuechly started off the 2018 season strong with 13 combined tackles in the 16–8 victory over the Dallas Cowboys in Week 1.
 In Week 3, against the Cincinnati Bengals, he recorded his lone interception on the season.
 On October 21, against the Philadelphia Eagles, he once again recorded 13 combined tackles to go along with a quarterback hit in the 21–17 victory.
 In Week 14, against the Cleveland Browns, he recorded two forced fumbles in the game.
 Overall, on the 2018 season, he started in all 16 games and finished with two sacks, 130 total tackles, five quarterback hits, one interception, six passes defensed, and two forced fumbles.
 For the fifth time in his career, he was named as a First-team All-Pro.
 He was named to his sixth consecutive Pro Bowl, which he withdrew from.
 He was ranked 24th by his fellow players on the NFL Top 100 Players of 2019.